If you meet certain eligibility criteria, you can renew your vehicle's registration online.

 - most insurers will send your CTP information electronically to Transport for NSW (TfNSW).

-- the CTP term you buy will determine the period of registration you can renew for.
-For example, if you buy a 6-month CTP policy you can only renew the vehicle registration for 6 months.
+- the CTP term you buy determines the period of registration you can renew for.

-- an eSafety inspection report, commonly called a pink slip (if applicable)
+- a safety inspection report, commonly called a pink slip (if applicable)

 - Note: Inspection reports for light vehicles are only valid for 6 months from the date of issue.
 They must be used to renew a registration within those 6 months.